 Palestinians protest, Israel braces ahead of Trump plan

-GAZA CITY, Jan 28 (Reuters) - Thousands of Palestinians demonstrated against U.S. President Donald Trump's Israeli-Palestinian peace plan on Tuesday hours before its scheduled release at a ceremony in Washington.
+GAZA CITY/JERUSALEM, Jan 28 (Reuters) - Thousands of Palestinians demonstrated against U.S. President Donald Trump's Israeli-Palestinian peace plan on Tuesday hours before its scheduled release at a ceremony in Washington.

-Israeli troops meanwhile reinforced positions near a flashpoint site between the Palestinian city of Ramallah and the Jewish settlement of Beit El in the Israel-occupied West Bank.
+Israeli troops meanwhile reinforced positions near a flashpoint site between the Palestinian city of Ramallah and the Jewish settlement of Beit El in the Israeli-occupied West Bank.

-While Israeli leaders have welcomed Trump's plan, Palestinian leaders have rejected it even before its official release.
+While Israeli leaders have welcomed Trump's long-delayed plan, Palestinian leaders rejected it even before its official release.
 They say his administration is biased towards Israel.

-The Palestinians fear the plan will dash their hopes for an independent state in the West Bank, Gaza and East Jerusalem - areas Israel captured in the 1967 Middle East War - by permitting Israel to annex large chunks of territory.
+The Palestinians fear Trump's blueprint will dash their hopes for an independent state in the West Bank, Gaza and East Jerusalem - areas Israel captured in the 1967 Middle East War - by permitting Israel to annex large chunks of occupied territory including blocs of Jewish settlements.

-In Gaza City on Tuesday, protesters stepped on posters of Trump laid out on the ground.
-They waved Palestinian flags and held aloft posters of Palestinian President Mahmoud Abbas.

-In a refugee camp in the coastal enclave, about 50 people gathered in Martyrs' Square holding posters of Abbas and his predecessor Yasser Arafat, the guerrilla leader who spearheaded the Palestinian cause until his death in 2004.

-"We will pay with our blood, souls and sons to redeem Jerusalem.
-The deal of Trump will never succeed," said Umm Ahmed, who took part in the protest.
+Diab Al-Louh, the Palestinians' ambassador to Egypt, said on Tuesday they had requested an urgent meeting of the Arab League council at ministerial level - which Palestinian President Mahmoud Abbas would attend.

+Others chanted "Death to America" and "Death to Israel" as as they burned tyres and posters of Trump.
+More protests were expected after Trump announces details of his plan later in the day.

-An Israeli military spokesman said troops had been sent to reinforce the Jordan Valley - an area which Prime Minister Benjamin Netanyahu has pledged to partially annex.
+An Israeli military spokesman said troops had been sent to reinforce the West Bank's Jordan Valley - an area which Prime Minister Benjamin Netanyahu has pledged to partially annex.

 Husam Zomlot, head of the Palestinian mission to Britain, told Reuters in London that Trump's peace plan was merely "political theatre".